main phone: 503-823-4120

 Constituent Services Manager

 Mustafa has a Master’s of Science in Management and Organizational Leadership from Warner Pacific College, and a Bachelor’s in Business Administration from Warner Pacific College.
 Prior to joining Mayor Wheeler's staff, he was a staff member for Mayor Hales as the Constituent Service Specialist and later promoted to Executive Assistant.
 Among his proudest accomplishments: Mustafa is the first person in his immediate family to complete a Master’s degree program.

 Constituent Services Specialist

 Trevaun provides services to constituents and supports policy staff.
 He graduated from Jefferson High School-Middle College for Advanced Studies.
-Among his accomplishments: Trevaun have participated in a Nike Creation Project Experience (NPCE) program for two years.
+Among his accomplishments: Trevaun has participated in a Nike Creation Project Experience (NPCE) program for two years.
 Trevaun grew up in Jamaica, big fan of soccer and he is also player of the sport.
 Loves music, dancing, movies and cars.

 Director of the Office of Youth Violence Prevention